Loebl-Komlos-Sos Conjecture: dense case: Outline of the proof

 \section{Outline of the proof}

-Theorem~\ref{thm_main} is proved by iterating the following procedure in steps $i=1,2,3,\ldots$.
-At each step $i$, we find a set $Q\subseteq V(G)\setminus \bigcup_{j\leq i}V_j$ such that at least about half of the vertices in $Q$ are large (i.\,e., of degree at least $k$).
-Using the Regularity Lemma, we try to embed a given tree $T\in \mathcal{T}_{k+1}$ in $Q$.
-If we do not succeed, then we can extract from $Q$ a subset $V_{i+1}\subseteq Q$ of size approximately $k$, that is nearly isolated from the rest of the of the graph, and for which at least half of the vertices are large.
-If we cannot embed $T\in \mathcal T_{k+1}$ in any of the iterating steps (i.\,e., $V(G)\setminus \bigcup_iV_i\cong\emptyset$), we obtain a particular configuration of the graph $G$, called the {\em Extremal Configuration}.
+We iterate the following procedure in steps $i=1,2,3,\ldots$.
+At the beginning of step $i$ we are given sets $V_1,\ldots, V_{i-1}$ that were obtained in previous steps.
+We then find a set $Q\subseteq V(G)\setminus \bigcup_{j< i}V_j$ such that at least about a half of the vertices in $Q$ are \emph{large} (i.\,e., of degree at least $k$).
+Furthermore, the set $Q$ is almost isolated from the rest of the graph.
+Using the Regularity Lemma, we try to embed $T$ in $Q$.
+If we do not succeed, then we can extract from $Q$ a subset $V_{i}\subseteq Q$ of size approximately $k$ which is nearly isolated from the rest of the graph, and for which at least half of the vertices are large.
+If we cannot embed $T$ in any of the iterating steps (i.\,e., $V(G)\setminus \bigcup_iV_i\cong\emptyset$), we obtain a particular configuration of the graph $G$, called the {\em Extremal Configuration}.
+The structure of $G$ is then very similar to that depicted in Figure~\ref{fig:ExtremalGraph}.
 In this case, we prove that $T\subseteq G$, without the use of the Regularity Lemma.

 In the remainder of the overview, we explain in more detail the proof of the part using the Regularity Lemma, as well as the part when $G$ is in the Extremal configuration.